Ljqd/SimpleNN/README.md

 - Image input.
 For now, it is difficult to implement directly because Eigen::MatrixXf (default container for now) requires too much space when loading an image.
 So, probably we need to implement our own tensor-like container or/and use c++ templates.
 - In addition to image input.
 Have something like Keras ImageDataGenerator would be nice.
 - Refinements of code.
 Appropriate implementation for test_cases.
 - Regularization: L1, L2, ElasticNet.
-Need to come up with agile implementation of this methods (don't want to hard-code them into each cost object)
+Need to come up with some agile implementation of these methods (don't want to hard-code them into each cost object)
 - Normalization mechanism: dataset, batch, inner-layer